rominirani/genai-apptemplates-googlecloud/palm-api-apps/log-analysis-github-action/README.md

 # Palm Log Analysis Action
 Fast Track log analysis and debugging using this action.
 This github action can be used to summarize any log files generated in your automated CI/CD environment.
 The summary will also include possible solutions for any errors or warnings that might have been encountered by PaLM while going thorugh the log files.
+Read the associated [blog post](https://medium.com/google-cloud/automating-log-analysis-and-troubleshooting-with-the-palm-api-891ac31af1ae).

 ## Usage

 ```yaml